San Jose Projects

 Most of our construction projects are located in and around San Jose.
 For your evenings off, the city offers shopping, restaurants, cultural experiences, live music, and theater.
 It is also a fantastic place to easily get to many places around the country, and weekends can have you visiting a wildlife sanctuary in the rainforest, zip lining, trekking up a volcano, lounging on a nearly deserted beach, or sampling delicious coffee at one of the country’s many plantations.

 Your safety is our biggest priority while you are volunteering abroad in Costa Rica.
 From pre-trip planning, trusted local partners, comprehensive travel coverage, and nearly 15 years of experience in the industry, IFRE’s got you covered when it comes to security.
 You’ll also have the guidance and support of our dedicated in-country staff of passionate humanitarians who will be right there to help you at all times.

 Volunteer in Costa Rica construction: FAQs

 Planning a volunteer trip abroad can be a daunting task, and it can seem like there are a lot of details you need to consider.
 IFRE helps take care of everything for you.
 Here are a few things you should know when traveling with us:

 Arrival and departure

 Juan Santamaria International Airport is where you should arrive to be a part of your Costa Rica volunteering project.
 Please do not forget to send us your final flight information.
-Contact as soon as possible if your flight is missed or delayed so that we can pick you up on correct time and date.
+Contact us as soon as possible if your flight is missed or delayed so that we can pick you up at the correct time and date.